genderkit/genderkit/CONTRIBUTING.md

 Want to write some code?
 Please read [Local Development](https://github.com/genderkit/genderkit/wiki/Local-development) on the wiki for instructions on how to set up a local installation of the website for testing.
 If you're looking for some jobs to do, check out the [issues list](https://github.com/genderkit/genderkit/issues) for ideas.

-Continuous integration is done using [Travis CI](https://travis-ci.org/genderkit/genderkit).
+Continuous integration is done using GitHub Actions.
 Broken links or spelling errors in the website will cause the build to fail!

 ## Writing articles